Deep energy retrofit explained

 Tools

 Deep energy retrofits make use of energy modelling tools that integrate with an organization's pro forma or other financial decision making mechanisms.
-Smartphone technologies have simplified the retrofit process as a number of audit and retrofit tools have appeared over the last 5 years to speed up retrofits and maximize efficiency in the field.
+Smartphone technologies have simplified the retrofit process as a number of audit and retrofit tools have appeared over the last several years to speed up retrofits and maximize efficiency in the field.

 Ratings

-A building that has undergone a deep energy retrofit is well positioned for a green building rating such as LEED.
+A building that has undergone a deep energy retrofit is usually well positioned for a green building rating such as LEED.

 Energy and Non-energy Benefits

-There have been a number of studies done to determine and quantify the benefits afforded to owners, tenants, and various other stakeholders from the successful completion of deep energy retrofits.
+There have been a number of studies to determine and quantify the benefits afforded to owners, tenants, and various other stakeholders from the successful completion of deep energy retrofits.
 The following tabulation by the Rocky Mountain Institute lays the efficiency measures undertaken in a deep energy retrofit project in correspondence to the building performance improvements and therefore, the quantifiable and non-quantifiable values generated from implementation of such a project.

 Deep Energy Retrofit Efficiency Measure